 Your current annuity rate, or the cost of your annuity, will be based on a number of factors, including:

-The biggest factors influencing annuity rates are interest rates/gilt rates.
+The biggest factors influencing annuity rates are interest rates and gilt rates.
 Annuities are partially funded by the returns annuity companies achieve on investments, so when interest rates and government gilt rates (also known as UK government debt) are low, as currently, your annuity rate is lower, too.

-The annuity rates table below contains some examples of the maximum amount per year a healthy male of three different ages and with four different size pension pots could expect to receive from a single annuity.
+The annuity rates table below contains some examples of the maximum amount per year a healthy individual aged 65 and 75 and with three different size pension pots could expect to receive from a single annuity.

 For simplicity, these quotes are for level annuities, meaning they won’t increase over time.